Brain-Wide Neuromodulation

 Thirteen neurons with red, blue, and green lines showing different connections to brain regions and the spinal cord.

-Reconstructions of 13 LC-NE neurons showing modular projections to cortex (red), cerebellum (blue), and spinal cord (green).
+Reconstructions of 13 LC-NE neurons showing modular projections to the cortex (red), cerebellum (blue), and spinal cord (green).

 Get Involved